| |

 red-green-blue (=RGB) specification.
 For example,

-you can specify a 'yellow' color in following variations;
+you can specify a 'yellow' color in following variations; If you use the three-digit RGB notation (#rgb),

 then the expression will be automatically converted